Task-Tracker-Systems/Task-Tracker-Device/README.md

  - quick interaction with an easy human-machine interface
  - permanent feedback on which task is active at the moment
  - provide digital interface to recorded times (TBD: through WiFi, Bluetooth, wired serial interface, ...)

+## Generate the documentation

+Documentation may be generated with Doxygen.
+Simply call in the root directory of this repository:

+    doxygen

+The HTML documentation will be written to [here](doc/html/index.xhtml).

+## Build

+The build configuration for the device's software is generated with PlatformIO.
+Please refer to the [documentation](https://docs.platformio.org/) for build instructions.

+## Simulate

+[`wokwi.toml`](wokwi_files/wokwi.toml) is a project configuration for the Visual Studio Code extension [Wokwi Simulator](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode).

+## Contribute

+### Document you code

+Please document your code in Doxygen compatible syntax.

+### C/C++ source code

+Please format your changes using ClangFormat.
+A style configuration file is given: [`.clang-format`](.clang-format)

+### Doxygen configuration

+If you change [`Doxyfile`](Doxyfile), please do a ['cleanup'](https://stackoverflow.com/questions/71157463/what-part-of-the-doxygen-configuration-doxyfile-is-recommended-for-version-con#comment125783393_71157463) by using the output of `doxygen -x`.
+For example

+    doxygen -x > Doxyfile.tmp && mv Doxyfile.tmp Doxyfile

+### PlatformIO configuration

+If you change [`platformio.ini`](platformio.ini), preferably use [PlatformIO Home](https://docs.platformio.org/en/latest/home/index.html#platformio-home).
+This helps to keep a common style in that file.